Skin Tags: Causes, Appearance, Types, and Removal Options

 Do Steroids Cause Skin Tags?

-Skin tags can come in many different sizes, shapes, and colors.
-Visually, they appear smooth or rough and can be found alone or in clusters.
-Often skin tags are small and described as fleshy or pedunculated.
+Skin tags can vary in size, shape, and color.
+Visually, they may look smooth or slightly rough and can appear alone or in clusters.
+Many are small and “fleshy,” and some are pedunculated (hanging from a thin stalk).

 Skin Tag Peduncle